© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pen y Groes Uchaf Cairn is a scheduled monument protected by Cadw under reference MG261.
 View the official record →

-Pen y Groes Uchaf Cairn is a round cairn located in Wales, dating to the prehistoric period and serving a funerary and ritual function.
+Pen y Groes Uchaf Cairn is a round cairn located in Wales and dating to the prehistoric period.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG261.

 Pen y Groes Uchaf Cairn dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pen y Groes Uchaf Cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG261.